 "I'm proud to work and donate to United Way of Laramie County.
 My parents taught me that everyone needs help at some point and that supporting the people in their community is not only necessary but rewarding.
 I've needed a helping hand and has returned the favor by paying it forward.
 I volunteer on our Education Investment Team because I am passionate about the children in our community having a fair chance at life, a chance at an education.
 I know that my dollars support children and families right here in Laramie County."

-Margaret Dobelmann is the Administrative Assistant/Data Specialist for the United Way of Laramie County.
+Margaret Dobelmann is the Coordinator Relations Manager/Data Specialist for the United Way of Laramie County.
 Margaret and her family moved to Cheyenne over six years ago from the St. Louis, MO area.
-She graduated from Southeast Missouri State University with a Bachelor of Science Degree in Business Education.
+She graduated with a Bachelor of Science Degree in Business Education.
 She has worked for many non-profit organizations and loves serving the Laramie County Community.

-Caroline Scott is the Major Gifts Officer for United Way of Laramie County.
+Caroline Gerber is the Director of Resource Development for United Way of Laramie County.
 She develops and executes strategies that maintain and expand the base of charitable giving and implements the Major and Leadership Giving Programs for United Way of Laramie County.
 Caroline received her BA in Psychology from Creighton University in Omaha, Nebraska.
 She returned to Cheyenne after graduating and was employed by the Department of Family Services where she worked to establish safety and permanency for families involved in abuse and neglect cases.
-In 2015, Caroline was crowned Miss Wyoming USA, she competed at the nationally televised Miss USA, and had opportunities to speak about foster care and the needs of families in
+In 2015, Caroline was crowned Miss Wyoming USA, she competed at the nationally televised Miss USA, and had opportunities to speak about foster care and the needs of families in her community.

 "I worked with the Department of Family Services prior to joining our team.
 I am proud to work for and donate to United Way of Laramie County because I have seen firsthand the impact our program partners make in the community and in children and families' lives."